MahendarReddyY/Online-Food-Order-App/Readme.txt

   -   If no match occured displays the previous prices only

 2) At the end I printed the receipt it will get the details of the summary of your order

+Database Connectivity:

+I have use the Go database drivers like JDBC connection in java to connect the local database to store the data and used for the further operations.